DanielBMarkham/Info-Ops/manuscript/chapter1.md

 ![](images/a330-flight-deck-forward.png)

 Marc Dubois wasn't thinking that as he walked out on the Rio de Janeiro airport tarmac on May 31, 2009.
 It was a beautiful evening, light winds and unlimited visibility[^1-1].
-Dubois looked up at the Airbus 330 that he was going to fly them from Rio to Paris.
+Dubois looked up at the Airbus 330 that he was going to fly from Rio to Paris.
 Nothing to be worried about.
 Just the usual convection storms around the equator[^1-2].

 [^1-1]: Weather history for Rio de Janeiro was sourced from the Weather Underground. https://www.wunderground.com/history/airport/SBRJ/2009/5/31/DailyHistory.html?req_city=&req_state=&req_statename=&reqdb.zip=&reqdb.magic=&reqdb.wmo=